viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 For example, some DC motors communicate using [GPIO](/components/board/), while other DC motors use serial protocols like the [SPI bus](/components/board/#spis).
 Regardless, you can power any motor model that implements the `rdk:component:motor` API with the `SetPower()` method.

-Models are uniquely namespaced as colon-delimited-triplets in the form `namespace:family:name`, and are named according to the Viam API that your model implements.
+Models are uniquely namespaced as colon-delimited-triplets in the form `namespace:family:name`.
+See [Naming your model](/extend/modular-resources/key-concepts/#naming-your-model) for more information.

 Models are either: